zacbre/CustomEnvironmentConfig/README.md

 }
 ```

-If you want, you can re-map the name of the items using [ConfigItem]:
+If you want, you can re-map the name of the items using [ConfigurationItem]:
-(Do note, [ConfigItem] is not required and only needed if you want to set the requirement policy of a property
+(Do note, [ConfigurationItem] is not required and only needed if you want to set the requirement policy of a property
 or change the name of the environment variable)
 ```c#
 public class MyConfiguration